CONVENING NOTICE TO ATTEND THE ANNUAL ORDINARY SHAREHOLDERS’ MEETING TO BE HELD ON 26 MAY 2026

 - for dematerialised shares, by the registration of these shares in the name of the shareholder in the accounts of an authorised account holder or central securities depositary.
 Owners of dematerialised shares must request their financial institution - authorised account holder or central securities depositary - to issue a certificate stating the number of dematerialised shares registered in the name of the shareholder in its books on the Record Date;

-- the notification in writing by the shareholder of his/her intention to participate to the Meeting as well as the number of shares for which he/she intends to vote.
-The Company must receive the confirmation by post or e-mail by Wednesday, 20 May 2026 at 5.00 pm (CET) at the latest, using the form prepared by the Company.
+B. the notification in writing by the shareholder of his/her intention to participate to the Meeting as well as the number of shares for which he/she intends to vote.
+The Company must receive the signed confirmation by post or e-mail by Wednesday, 20 May 2026, at 5.00 pm (CET) at the latest, using the form prepared by the Company.
 The electronic form must be signed by electronic signature within the meaning of article 3.10 of EU Regulation 910/2014 or a qualified electronic signature within the meaning of article 3.12 of such regulation.
-This form is available on the Company’s website (www.cenergyholdings.com).
+This form is available on the Company’s website (www.viohalco.com).

 Only persons who are shareholders of the Company on the Record Date are entitled to participate in and vote at the Meeting.